rmartin16/qbittorrent-api/README.md

 Be sure to also install requests and attrdict.

-Ensure that the WebUI is enabled in qBittorrent: Tools -> Preferences -> Web UI
+Ensure that WebUI is enabled in qBittorrent: Tools -> Preferences -> Web UI

 Getting Started
 ---------------